MTD Phase 2 Penalties: The Exact Cost of Non-Compliance featured image

 How to avoid penalties in practice

+Sound familiar?
+You know what you need to do, you just never quite get round to it.
 The mechanism for avoiding penalties is simple to state but requires discipline to execute: submit every update on time and pay your tax within 15 days of the due date.
+At Together We Count, our bookkeeping schedule is already built around these quarterly deadlines, so our clients barely have to think about it.
 The practical challenge is building habits and systems that make this routine rather than a quarterly scramble.

 • Get the right software now.
 You cannot submit MTD updates through HMRC's own portal.
 You need HMRC-recognised software.
 Popular options used by UK tradespeople include QuickBooks, Xero, FreeAgent, and Sage.
+Our head-to-head comparison of Xero, QuickBooks, and Sage covers pricing, CIS features, and MTD readiness for trades businesses.
 Most have a bridging software option if you prefer to keep your existing spreadsheets and just use the software to file the submission.

 • Connect your bank feeds.
 Bank feeds automatically pull transactions into your records.
 This turns quarterly catch-up sessions into a quick monthly review.
+An automation audit of your admin processes can reveal how much time you are losing to manual data entry each month.
 A plumber manually entering three months of supplier invoices in a panic the week before the deadline is exactly how mistakes and late submissions happen.

 • Set four calendar reminders per year.
 Put the submission deadline in your calendar a month before the actual due date.
 This gives you time to collect any missing receipts, reconcile the account, and fix any software issues before the deadline arrives.